saladtheory/saladtheory.github.io/README.md

 But the truth could not be avoided.
 Begrudingly, the office pedants were forced to reach an agreement: All edible foods are salads.

 We wrote up our conclusions in an internal document in May 2017.
-We were content to keep this dark knowledge to ourselves, but alas, spurred by the release of food category theories which clearly misrepresent the nature of salads<sup>[6](#ft6)</sup>, the time has come to share our findings with the world.
+We were content to keep this dark knowledge to ourselves, but alas.
+Spurred by the release of food category theories which clearly misrepresent the nature of salads<sup>[[6]](#ft6)</sup>, the time has come to share our findings with the world.

 ## Derivation